GovWifi/govwifi-terraform/README-new-environment.md

 ```

 You will need to raise a PR and merge your change to the new environment to `master` before continuing.
+This needs to be merge before continuing.

 ##### Add An SSH Key That Will Be Used By Your New Environment